 A ramp designed in any method to be other than flat (wedge, kick, bow, etc..) is illegal and NOT allowed.

-The tolerance of the plane deviation is maximum 2.5 cm from the plane.
+The tolerance of the plane deviation is maximum 2.0 cm as a concave deviation.
+The 2.0 cm restriction goes into effect May 1, 2016.